seoha-kim/Sync-NeRF/README.md

 <br>
 <br>

 ## Sync-MixVoxels

-We provide example configs for the Unsynchronized Plenoptic Video Dataset and Unsynchronized Dynamic Blender Dataset.
+As in the MixVoxels repository, please follow the below step:
+> Please note that in your first running, the above command will first pre-process the dataset, including resizing the frames by a factor of 2 (to 1K resolution which is a standard), as well as calculating the std of each video and save them into your disk.
+The pre-processing will cost about 2 hours, but is only required at the first running.
+After the pre-processing, the command will automatically train your scenes.

 You can train the model using the following command:
 ```
 python train.py --config path/to/config.txt
 ```